brick-pid/ICRL/README.md

 ## Quick Starts
 ### Preparation

-ICRL rely on [AgentGym](https://github.com/WooooDyy/AgentGym) for training environment.
+ICRL relies on [AgentGym](https://github.com/WooooDyy/AgentGym) for training environments.
 To set up the ALFWorld environment, run the following commands:

 1. Clone the repository
 ```bash